Not only is it important to eat right, but it could also be just as important to know how much you’re eating.

 Weigh meats before cooking (if possible) and frozen foods in their frozen state.

 For foods with nutrition labels, the serving sizes can be found in units of measure (cups/tbsps.) and units of weight (grams/oz).
 It is best to go with the units of weight, more specifically grams, whenever possible.
 This ensures greater accuracy in counting the calories a serving contains.
-The following video helps provide a little more insight as to why:

-According to the package, one bar contains 200 calories in that 60 gram serving size.
+According to the package, one bar contains 200 calories in that 60 gram serving.
 But in actuality the bar that weighed in at 70 grams contains 233 calories.
 If I went blindly by the package and just tracked 200 calories, I would be unwittingly consuming extra calories not accounted for.

 Just because a nutrition label tells you the measured serving = the weighed serving, it isn’t necessarily so.
 Weigh everything to ensure accuracy.